Middle Years Program

 The MYP is a challenging framework that encourages students to make practical connections between their studies and the real world.

-The MYP is a three-year programme in YIS starting Grade 6 and ending Grade 8 in YIS.
+The MYP is a three-year programme in AIS starting Grade 6 and ending Grade 8 in AIS.
 Students who complete the MYP will be well-prepared to start a new phase that is the IB Diploma Programme (DP).

 The MYP curriculum framework comprises eight subject groups, providing a broad and balanced education for early adolescents.
 The MYP requires at least 50 hours of teaching time for each subject group, in each year of the programme.